 Popliteal vein begins at the lower border of the popliteus by the union of veins accompanying the anterior and posterior tibial arteries.
 It lies medial to the popliteal artery in the lower part of the fossa, posterior to the artery in the middle and posterolateral in the upper part of the fossa.

 The vein continues as the femoral vein at the opening in the adductor magnus.
 It receives the small saphenous vein, and and the veins corresponding to the branches of the popliteal artery.

-Tibial nerve is larger terminal branch of sciatic nerve which lies posterior to popliteal vessels.
+The tibial nerve is the larger terminal branch of the sciatic nerve which lies posterior to popliteal vessels.

 It gives muscular branches, a cutaneous branch, the sural nerve and three genicular branches which arteries the genicular arteries